jgeumlek/WiimoteGlue/README.md

 Note that WiimoteGlue uses the event names TR2 and TL2 instead of ZR and ZL.

 Nintendo's "A" button isn't placed where the Xbox "A" button is.
-The default mapping for classic-style controllers matches the Linux gamepad documentation.
-Notably the usual Nintendo layout, the usual Xbox layout, and the Linux gamepad layout are all different.
+WiimoteGlue's default mapping for classic-style controllers matches the Linux gamepad documentation.
+Be aware the usual Nintendo layout, the usual Xbox layout, and the Linux gamepad layout for the face buttons are all different.
 You'll need to make your own decisions on what mapping is best for you, (Many games today expect Xbox controllers; just because a game says "push A" doesn't mean it knows what button on your controller has an "A" on it.)

 For reference: